Answer a few questions and

 This is the hosting of seminars or workshops to educate investors on financial concepts.

-A financial advisor's fees usually are based on the type of financial services offered.
-However, fee types charged by Hamilton Lane most likely include the following fee types: asset-based, fixed or performance-based.
-Wrap fee programs, or the practice of bundling services for a single fee, are not offered by the company.
+Fees charged by financial advisors largely depend on the financial services provided.
+However, fee types billed by the company most likely include any blend of the following fee structures: asset-based, fixed or performance-based.
+Wrap fee programs, or the practice of bundling services for a single fee, are not provided by the firm.

 Percentage of AssetsShow Explanation